Optomechanical damping as the origin of sideband asymmetry: Conclusion

 \section{Conclusion}

-In conclusion, the undisputed existence of SA is not a proof of any quantum nature of the system.
-By computing the symmetric noise power spectral density for a system of linearly coupled oscillators, we have shown that SA arises from the backaction caused by the laser drive, and that no ZPM contributes to the asymmetry.
-The symmetric spectral density has already been employed in \cite{martelinho,exp2tones}, but the asymmetry was attributed to interference between the cavity noise and the mechanical resonator's noise.
-Such misinterpretation sprouts from miscalculations (see Appendices \ref{app:multitone} and \ref{app:review}).
-Here, only white noise was considered, but the analysis can be extended for any type of noise.
-Nevertheless, we expect coloured noise to be unimportant since only frequencies within a narrow bandwidth of $\Gamma$ contribute to the peak height.
+The undisputed existence of SA is not a proof of a quantum nature of a physical system.
+By computing the symmetric noise power spectral density for a system of linearly coupled oscillators, we have shown that SA arises from the optomechanical damping caused by the laser drive, and that ZPM does not contribute to the asymmetry imbalance.
+For a linear system, the noise response function is identical in both classical and quantum descriptions, and as Stokes and anti-Stokes processes provide different amplitudes for the sidebands, an asymmetry naturally emerges.
+Additionally, we discuss how the asymmetry can have a temperature dependence due to the natural temperature dependence of the mechanical decay rate.
+Though symmetric spectral densities have already been employed before, the asymmetry has been attributed to interference between the cavity noise and the mechanical resonator's noise \cite{martelinho} and to interference between the ZPM sources \cite{poia,exp2tones,tretas4}.
+We have also discussed the problems with these interpretations, the role optomechanical damping plays in the interpretation, how the interaction and crosstalk between the cavity drive tones affect the asymmetry and the impact of ZPM.

 Although our analysis is restricted to coupled harmonic oscillators, the same procedure can be extended to analyse the trapped ions and neutral atoms case \cite{trappedions1,trappedions2,trappedatoms}.
 The role of backaction has not yet been investigated in these systems, and a thorough analysis would clarify the nature of the asymmetry for this case.
 Note that for the case of trapped ions and atoms, their electronic quantum nature may lead to quantum signatures for the output light which are not an intrinsic feature of the light field (neither of the mechanical motion), much like in the case of Raman scattering \cite{Nesbetos}.
-Further, our analysis is focused only on the power spectral density obtained with linear detections methods.
-There are other methods closely related to SA which also make use of the term ``sideband asymmetry'', such as the difference between the photon count rates when an optomechanical system is driven with short pulses at the red and blue sidebands \cite{outro,maisfotocounting}, that are outside the domain of the present work.
-Because single photon detection is a method that does not exhibit the operator order issues raised in Sec.\ref{sec:measurementproblem}, and because only the instantaneous count rate is measured instead of the frequency spectrum (for weak driving and short enough pulses, the effects of backaction and noise are negligible), our conclusions do not apply to these single photon detection methods.
-The quantum description of the photon count detection scheme does indeed display a $n/(n+1)$ imbalance and can be used to directly determine the phonon occupancy.
-Nevertheless, it would be interesting to understand how the two methods are related to each other.